 \section{Abstract}

-Feedback from supermassive black holes (SMBHs) is believed to be a critical driver of the observed quenching of star formation and color bimodality of galaxies above the Milky Way mass scale.
-In recent years, various forms of SMBH feedback have been implemented as subgrid models in galaxy formation simulations, but most implementations have involved simplified prescriptions or coarse-grained models of the interstellar medium (ISM).
-We present the first set of FIRE-3 cosmological zoom-in simulations with AGN feedback evolved to $z\sim0$, examining a set of galaxies with halos in the mass range $10^{12}-10^{13} \msun$.
-These high-resolution simulations combine detailed stellar and ISM physics with multi-channel AGN feedback including radiative feedback, mechanical outflows, and in some simulations, cosmic rays.
-We find that massive (>L*) galaxies in these simulations can match local scaling relations including the stellar mass-halo mass relation, the $\Mbh$-$\sigma$ relation, the size-mass relation, and the Faber-Jackson relation.
+Feedback from supermassive black holes is believed to be a critical driver of the observed color bimodality of galaxies above the Milky Way mass scale.
+AGN feedback has been modeled in many galaxy formation simulations, but most implementations have involved simplified prescriptions or a coarse-grained interstellar medium (ISM).
+We present the first set of FIRE-3 cosmological zoom-in simulations with AGN feedback evolved to $z\sim0$, examining the impact of AGN feedback on a set of galaxies with halos in the mass range $10^{12}-10^{13} \msun$.
+These simulations combine detailed stellar and ISM physics with multi-channel AGN feedback including radiative feedback, mechanical outflows, and in some simulations, cosmic rays (CRs).
+We find that massive (>L*) galaxies in these simulations can match local scaling relations including the stellar mass-halo mass relation and the $\Mbh$-$\sigma$ relation; in the stronger model with CRs, they also match the size-mass relation and the Faber-Jackson relation.
 Many of the massive galaxies in the simulations with AGN feedback have quenched star formation and elliptical morphologies, in qualitative agreement with observations.
-In contrast, simulations at the massive end without AGN feedback produce galaxies that are too massive and form stars at too high rates, are order-of-magnitude too compact, and have velocity dispersions well above Faber-Jackson.
-Despite these successes, the AGN physics models analyzed do not necessarily produce uniformly realistic galaxies across the full mass range studied when the feedback parameters are held constant, indicating that further refinements of the black hole modeling may be warranted.
+In contrast, simulations at the massive end without AGN feedback produce galaxies that are too massive and form stars too rapidly, are order-of-magnitude too compact, and have velocity dispersions well above Faber-Jackson.
+Despite these successes, the AGN models analyzed do not produce uniformly realistic galaxies when the feedback parameters are held constant: while the stronger model produces the most realistic massive galaxies, it tends to over-quench the lower-mass galaxies.
+This indicates that further refinements of the AGN modeling are needed.

 \keywords{Supermassive black holes (1663), Active galactic nuclei(16), Galaxy quenching (2040), AGN host galaxies (2017), Galaxy evolution (594), Hydrodynamical simulations (767)}